Marit Stiles

-Born in Newfoundland, Stiles moved to Ontario to attend university.
+Born in Newfoundland, Stiles moved to Ontario to attend Carleton University.
 She worked as a policy researcher before becoming research and policy director with ACTRA.
-Stiles served as a Toronto District School Board (TDSB) trustee in 2014 and was the president of the federal NDP from 2016 to 2018, before her election as a member of Provincial Parliament (MPP).
+Stiles served as a Toronto District School Board (TDSB) trustee in 2014 and was the president of the New Democratic Party of Canada from 2016 to 2018.

 Early life and career

 Stiles was born on September 20, 1969, in St. John's, Newfoundland, growing up in the communities of Long Pond and Logy Bay.
-Her parents were Americans who had moved from Pennsylvania to Newfoundland in 1967 and settled on a small farm outside St John's.
-Her father was an anthropology professor at Memorial University.
+The name Marit is of Norwegian origin, although Stiles does not have Norwegian ancestry, and the name was suggested by Norwegian family friends.
+Her parents were Americans who had moved from Pennsylvania to Newfoundland in 1967 and settled on a small organic farm outside St. John's, growing vegetables and raising goats, chickens, geese, rabbits and pigs.
+Her father was an anthropology professor at Memorial University, who later became an energy conservation consultant in Canada and Africa.
+She competed in synchronized swimming in her childhood, alongside her younger sister Enid.

-The name Marit is of Norwegian origin.
-She does not have Norwegian ancestry, the name came from family friends who were Norwegian.
-She has a sister named Enid who is a veterinarian outside of Montreal.

-In 1988, Stiles moved to Ontario to attend university.
-Her first political involvement was in 1990 when she canvassed for Evelyn Gigantes along with her future partner Jordan Berger.
-After graduating with a Bachelor of Arts (BA) in political science from Carleton University in 1992, she worked in the office of Timmins MPP Gilles Bisson.
-She worked for the Canadian Policy Research Networks in 1995 and as a researcher for the federal NDP's Ontario caucus from 1998 to 2004.
-Stiles went to work for ACTRA in 2005, where she was the director of research, public policy and communications.
+While she first attended Memorial University, in 1988 Stiles moved to Ontario to attend university there.
+Her first political involvement was in 1990 when she canvassed for Evelyn Gigantes along with her future partner Jordan Berger, a childhood friend with whom she became reacquainted while attending university.
+She graduated with a Bachelor of Arts (BA) in political science from Carleton University in 1992.
+She then worked in the office of Timmins MPP Gilles Bisson.
+She worked for the Canadian Policy Research Networks in 1995, and as a researcher for the federal NDP's Ontario caucus from 1998 to 2004.
+Stiles went to work for the Alliance of Canadian Cinema, Television and Radio Artists (ACTRA) in 2005, where she was the director of research, public policy and communications.

 Political career

+Early political career

-Stiles served as a trustee for the Toronto District School Board from 2014 until 2018, and was the president of the federal New Democratic Party from 2016 to 2018.
+Stiles served as a trustee for the Toronto District School Board from 2014 until 2018, for ward 9.

+In 2016, Stiles was elected president of the federal NDP, defeating former NDP MPs Elaine Michaud and Djaouida Sellah.
+Following her election, party delegates at the 2016 convention voted to remove Tom Mulcair as leader.
+The party later held a leadership election in 2017, which was won by Jagmeet Singh.

-Member of Provincial Parliament
+Provincial politics

-Contesting Davenport for the provincial NDP in the 2018 Ontario election, Stiles ran against Liberal incumbent Cristina Martins, who faced criticism for her government's handling of the handling of the Davenport Diamond rail overpass.
+Contesting Davenport for the provincial NDP in the 2018 Ontario election, Stiles ran against Liberal incumbent Cristina Martins, who faced criticism for her government's handling of the Davenport Diamond rail overpass.
 Stiles campaigned for the electrification of the nearby GO Transit line and ensuring all “amenities” associated with the Davenport Diamond rail bridge are completed.
 She defeated Martins, becoming the riding's second NDP MPP.

 Stiles was the party's education critic from 2018 to 2022.